When Does Long Term Disability Start After Approval_ Image

 With only a short-term policy, if your injury keeps you from working longer than expected, there’s a chance you could run out of funds.
 A long-term policy provides an extra layer of wage loss protection.

-With only a long-term policy, you will have to cover your usual living expenses during your policy’s waiting period.
+With only a long-term policy, you must cover your usual living expenses during your policy’s waiting period.
 Depending on your expenses, there’s a chance you could run out of funds before your benefits kick in.
 A short-term policy provides wage loss protection that can last during your long-term policy’s waiting period.

 How Does Long-Term Disability Insurance Differ from Workers’ Compensation?